davidcjordan/boomer_supporting_files/README.md

 Reference: https://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/ or: https://alvinalexander.com/linux-unix/how-use-scp-without-password-backups-copy/

+### Descriptions of parts of the make_sd_card & after_boot.sh
+The following sections describe what the scripts now do and are for reference only
 ## Base configuration
 ### Networking config:
 - /etc/dhcpcd.conf: static address on enet for debug; static address on wlan1 for hostapd; no settings for wlan0 (built-in) to allow dhcp to connect to user-provided WiFi